buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 	Objects → Components → ???? → Pages → Flows

 This would have the benefit of fitting with how XD names supercharged symbols as components.
-It would also build on existing naming conventions (paving the cowpaths), which is a good thing.
+It would also build on existing GOV.UK naming conventions (paving the cowpaths), which is a good thing.

 Here is how GOV.UK defines [patterns](https://design-system.service.gov.uk/patterns/) (which are what I was calling components):

 > Patterns often use one or more components and explain how to adapt them to the context.
 > —GOV.UK

-This now (sorry!) strikes me as making much more sense.
+This now strikes me as making much more sense.
 So: **objects** are used to build **components**, which are then organised into **patterns**, that are then used to build **pages** and, subsequently, **flows**.

 My gut tells me to follow GOV.UK’s naming conventions so I’m not introducing **yet another methodology** that will confuse people.
-So, I’m thinking of changing everything to this:
+So, I’m thinking of changing the naming convention to this:

 	Objects → Components → Patterns → Pages → Flows

-One added benefit of using the term patterns is that **I can reference Christopher Alexander’s 1977 book *A Pattern Language*, which I reference a great deal in my teaching**.
+One added benefit of using the term ‘patterns’ is that **I can also reference Christopher Alexander’s 1977 book *A Pattern Language*, which I explore a great deal in my teaching**.

 [I’d welcome your thoughts on this.](mailto:christopher@mrmurphy.com) I’m so far into the forest I could really benefit from an outside view to help me see the trees – and the forest! – a little more clearly.

+All I really need is a simple Y / N answer (unless you have further thoughts) to the following question.
+Is this a better naming methodology?

+	**Objects → Components → Patterns → Pages → Flows**

 **Thank you!**